edwight/native-script-vue/README.md

 > When invoking the various npm scripts, omitting the platform will attempt to launch `tns` for both platforms, which will only work in a properly configured OSX environment.

-For detailed instructions, see https://github.com/nativescript-vue/vue-cli-template
+For detailed instructions, see https://github.com/nativescript-vue/vue-cli-template"# native-script-vue"